-Figure 6: A

-development

-pattern focussing

-on well developed

-suburban & CBD

-areas, serve to

-strengthen the

-pattern of

-exclusion, leaving

-residents of poorly

-developed areas

-with no access to

-recreation and

-other facilities.
+A development pattern focussing on well developed suburban areas and Central Business Areas, serves to strengthen the pattern of exclusion, leaving many residents of poorly developed areas with limited access to recreation and other necessary facilities.
+The result is further increased commuting patterns to more developed areas, more regular visits to local shebeens or taverns or participation in gangster activities, etc., which in turn may exacerbate the opportunities for crime.